PLA is committed to using the 2020 Conference to educate, inspire, and raise awareness. Here are a few new things to look forward to in Nashville.

 Wednesday, February 26, 8:30 AM–1:30 PM

 Explore Nashville beyond the Honky Tonk Highway!
 These excursions will send small groups of attendees to visit 2–3 Nashville organizations that are supporting library values of equity, diversity, inclusion and social justice.
-Space is limited and separate registration is required.

 Public libraries are the heart of every community and no one understands giving back to the community more than a public library worker.
 Attendees will have the opportunity to give back to Nashville by participating in a community service project within the Music City Center.

 Shop for a cause between program sessions!
 Local organizations will host pop-up shops outside the Exhibits Hall so attendees can support their missions.
 Participating organizations include:

 - Thistle Farms is a nonprofit social enterprise, based in Nashville, dedicated to helping women survivors recover and heal from trafficking, prostitution, and addiction.
 Thistle Farms provides a safe place to live, a meaningful job, and a lifelong sisterhood of support because they believe love is the most powerful force in the world.